Kay-YOSHI/MLB-Data/README.md

 To clarify the correspondence between zone No. and its location, I visualized the variable "zone" in the file "Zone.jpeg".
-The file "Data_Acquisition.R" also contains the R code for producing the figure.
+The file "MLB_Data.R" also contains the R code for producing the figure.

 ## References